On Vector Spaces with Formal Infinite Sums: Introduction

 \subsection{Overview}

-The main goal of this note is to investigate the notion of formal infinite sum providing a properly justified definition of the wanted $\Sigma\Vect_\k$ and relating it to the category of linearly topologized vector spaces.
+The main goal of this article is to investigate the notion of formal infinite sum providing a properly justified definition of the wanted $\Sigma\Vect$ and relating it to the category of linearly topologized $\bfk$-vector spaces.
+Throughout the paper, we fix an arbitrary field $\bfk$; linear will mean $\bfk$-linear and vector space will mean $\bfk$-vector space.
+The letters $I,J$ will always denote arbitrary index sets.

 In Section~\ref{sec:BasSL} a special category of strong vector spaces is introduced.
-This category, which we call of \emph{based strong vector spaces} and denote by $B\Sigma\Vect$ is defined following what could be understood to be the ``obvious generality": such spaces have still ``series-like" elements, and are easier to think of.
+This category which we call of \emph{based strong vector spaces} $B\Sigma\Vect$ is defined following what could be understood to be the ``obvious generality'': such spaces have still ``series-like'' elements, and are easier to think of.
 Some elementary results in this context are proven which will be mainly useful when working with concrete examples.
 In particular an appropriate notion of dual in this category allows for some pleasantly simplifying reductions.
-A worthy side-note here is that with respect to this notion of duality Hahn fields are ``reflexive" (i.e.\ isomorphic to their double dual), whereas their $\kappa$-bounded version is not, unless it coincides with the full Hahn field (Example~\ref{example:WO_bornology}).

 In Section~\ref{sec:GenSL} we question whether this is the right generality and address the possible generalizations.
-We will argue (Remark~\ref{rmk:Eur_0}) that any \emph{reasonable}, locally small, $\k$-additive category of strong vector spaces the following should be required to hold:
+We will argue (Remark~\ref{rmk:Eur_0}) that any \emph{reasonable} ($\bfk$-additive) category of strong vector spaces the following should be required to hold

-\begin{enumerate} \item the category whose objects are spaces of the form $\k^I=\k(I, \cP(I))$ and whose maps are the strong linear maps among them should be a dense full subcategory; \item for every set $I$, every map $f: \k^I\to X$ should be uniquely determined by the compositions
+\begin{enumerate} \item the category whose objects are spaces of the form $\bfk^I=\bfk(I; \cP(I))$ and whose maps are the strongly linear maps among them should be a dense full subcategory; \item any map from some $f: \bfk^I\to X$ should be uniquely determined by the compositions

-as $i$ ranges in $I$ and where $\delta_i$ sends $1$ to the function $I \to \k$ taking value $1$ on $i$ and $0$ everywhere else.
-This encodes the requirement that infinite linear combinations should be set theoretic functions on their domain and produce unique outputs. \end{enumerate}
+as $i$ ranges in $I$ and where $\delta_i$ sends $1$ to the function $I \to \bfk$ taking value $1$ on $i$ and $0$ everywhere else.
+This essentially entails that infinite linear combinations are functional and produce a unique output. \end{enumerate}